TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-7A.md

     Like all Xiaomi's devices, it takes one week to unlock the bootloader.

     If you have some bugs (quick settings broken, user /data files) with Android 10, first install AOSP 9.0 (v121 recommended), configure your Google account and install latest AOSP 10.0 (only wipe system needed for update).
+    If you see insufficient storage when installing gapps try resizing the system partition on twrp then reboot to recovery and reflash gapps
+    If a gsi treble rom does not boot either the rom is not arm 32 binder 64 bit or flash mokee rom first then flash the gsi rom

 ## Hardware support